 She earned an undergraduate degree from Oberlin College focused on post-colonialism, cultural anthropology and media theory; a Masters in International Affairs from The New School for Social Research; and holds a Masters in Social Design from MICA.

 After years working as a documentary photographer and experience leading children's photography workshops with UNICEF in West Africa, Heidi founded Photo Story Workshop in 2019.
 The workshops offer a creative, low-cost way to engage children's social-emotional wellbeing through arts integration, build voice, and promote positive community-led social change.
 Photo Story Workshop is a recipient of the MICA Up/Start venture capital award 2020.

-She is also a mama of two kids and a puppy, paleo baker, cyclist, gut-biome investigator, and world traveler with 50 countries spread across a few passports.
-However more recently is enjoying working from home in Baltimore for Digital Square/PATH in between exploring swimming holes.
+Heidi is Deputy Director of Social Innovation and Impact for Digital Square at PATH.
+She is also a mama of two kids and a puppy, paleo baker, cyclist, gut-biome investigator, swimming-hole finder, and world traveler with 50 countries spread across a few passports.